 Baltimore currently has no such funding.
 We have around $70,000 available.
 (No, that’s not a typo and nor did I leave off any zeros.
 We have seventy thousand dollars.)
-In fact, if you read our inclusionary housing law, you’ll find it has little to no teeth, and no substantive funding plan.
+In fact, our inclusionary housing law has no teeth, and no substantive funding plan.

-With our government handing out public funding like candy on Halloween, and no affordable housing requirements, we’re yet again faced with another “crisis” that a proactive government could have forseen long ago.
+With our government handing out public funding like candy on Halloween, and no affordable housing requirements, we’re yet again faced with another “crisis” that a proactive government could have anticipated long ago.

 The solution isn’t difficult, yet there seems to be little to no political will to implement anything of substance.

 - Fund the affordable housing trust through various existing fees and funds: rental registration fees, hotel taxes, condo conversion fees, transfer taxes, CDBG funds.
 Also, construction linkage fees and affordable housing waiver fees.

 - Revamp the Inclusionary Housing Board and give a qualified board the ability to provide oversight on development projects.

 - Rewrite the city’s Inclusionary Housing Requirements to ensure non-compliance comes with consequences.